duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Students will be able to learn about what ethics is and why it is important.

-- They will also be introduced to ethical challenges in computer science and engineering including algorithmic bias, accessibility concerns, and human job security.
+- Students will be introduced to ethical challenges in computer science and engineering including algorithmic bias, accessibility concerns, and human job security.

 </div>